thm-unix/iMemo/README.md

 ## Installation guide
 (from binary packages)<br>
-  Go to <a href="https://github.com/thm-unix/iMemo/releases">Releases</a> page and download the latest package for your operating system
+  Go to <a href="https://github.com/thm-unix/iMemo/releases">Releases</a> page to download the latest package for your operating system

 (from source)
   1. Install Qt